Sakuna: Of Rice and Ruin

 is an action role-playing simulation video game developed by Edelweiss and published by Marvelous.
 It was first released in North America on November 10, 2020, for the Nintendo Switch, PlayStation 4 and the PC through Steam.
 It was later released in Japan on November 12 and in Europe and Australia on November 20.

-A spin-off game titled Sakuna Chronicles: Kokorowa and the Gears of Creation and an untitled mobile game are in development.
+A mobile game titled Tensui no Sakuna-hime ~Hinuka Junreitan~ was released on February 5, 2026.
+A spin-off game titled Sakuna Chronicles: Kokorowa and the Gears of Creation is in development.

 Gameplay

 Players control the goddess Princess Sakuna, who is tasked with exploring the Isle of Demons and clearing it of monsters while also looking after a small group of human characters.
 The game is split between two separate gameplay styles: side scrolling hack and slash platforming levels that are gradually revealed on a map of the island as players complete objectives, and a farming simulator where the player must grow rice in a small paddy in the hamlet where Sakuna and the humans live.
 The side scrolling levels employ a 2.5D perspective, while exploring the hamlet and most rice farming tasks are done using a third person perspective from behind the player.

 In the side scrolling levels, players explore and gather resources and use Sakuna's farming tools to fight demonic animals.
 Players can also grapple onto surfaces and zip about using a "divine raiment", a magical sash Sakuna wears that can extend to great lengths.
 The game features a day/night cycle, with enemies becoming more powerful and dangerous once night falls.
 At the end of the day, Sakuna can return to the hamlet and sit down to have dinner with the humans, eating a meal made using ingredients that the player has gathered.
 The meal restores Sakuna's health and stamina.
 Depending on the dishes served, the meal also activates certain abilities and provides various temporary buffs to Sakuna's stats for the next day.
 Sakuna can also ask the humans to help her gather resources, preserve ingredients for future consumption, and craft upgraded farming tools and clothing items.

 Players cultivate rice through a process that takes place over several in-game seasons, with one season consisting of 3 in-game days.
 Growing rice requires multiple steps that take the form of several minigames which include tilling the field, planting the rice and adding fertilizer, and managing water levels and weeds before harvesting the rice and hulling it.
 Each rice harvest permanently increases Sakuna's stats, which players can further boost by improving the harvest's quality via careful management of their crop.
 Sakuna can save time by asking one of the humans to complete each rice farming task for her, though they will do so with less skill.
 By performing the tasks themselves, players will eventually unlock new abilities to make the process faster and more efficient.